gramkraxor/vnv/README.md

 ### Internal envs

-Instead of requiring you to have your own folder for virtualenvs, vnv will keep one for you.
+vnv comes with a standard home folder for your virtualenvs.
 It's located at `~/.vnv/envs` and it's the default place for vnv to create new envs.

-### Installed envs: the "vnv path"
+### The vnv path

 vnv looks for envs not just in the internal envs folder, but in any folders you choose.